Have you ever wondered how brands get so many of their customers to share content about them on social media?

 - Reward them - reward customers for posting about your brand.
 An easy way to do this is by offering discounts to customers who leave reviews with photo and video content.

-Creating a UGC content strategy:
+Using UGC in your content marketing strategy:

-- Instagram - use posts you’ve been tagged in or posts using your hashtag and share them on your feed or highlights section.
+- Instagram - use posts you’ve been tagged in or posts using your branded hashtag and share them on your feed or highlights section.
 Using media content from your reviews section is another clever way to generate more visual content for Instagram.

 - Website - showcase your media reviews at the top of your on-site review section.
 (Tip: Junip’s media gallery feature does this for you!).
-Choose some of your favorite customer photos and feature them as a section on your website.
+Choose some of your favorite customer photos and feature them as a testimonial section on your website.

 - Twitter - engage your audience by asking relevant questions and using this platform as a way for followers to enter your contests and giveaways.
 Re-tweeting and replying to tweets about your product is another way to create social proof on your feed.